 Preparing a will and dealing with estate planning are two daunting responsibilities that have complicated regulations and standards associated with them.
 That said, the experts at The Doyle Law Offices, P.A. have been providing top-notch wills and estate planning services in Cary and surrounding areas for nearly 20 years.
 Below are several frequently asked questions that will hopefully clear up any question you may have.

 A will is a document that will provide for the legal transfer of your property to the people you want to have it after your death.
 To control how and to whom your property goes after your death, a will can help you do that.
-Check out our Wills & Estates page to learn more about how the experts at The Doyle Law Offices, P.A. can ensure you receive the treatment you deserve.

 In North Carolina, a person who dies owning property without a will or other estate planning document will have his or her property distributed under the laws of intestate succession.
 Intestate succession takes place in North Carolina according to Chapter 29 of the North Carolina General Statutes.
 This set of laws lays out the schedule of which of your relatives will get a share of your estate and how much they will get.